-The two self-study course packages, available individually or in money-saving bundles, follow the life cycle of a book from rough draft, through editing and critiquing, and on to submission to contests or agents and editors.
+The two self-study course packages, follow the life cycle of a book from rough draft, through editing and critiquing, and on to submission to contests or agents and editors.
 If self-publishing is your chosen path, there are courses for converting your manuscript to an ebook or print book.

 The lessons include: